dacooderr/OptiLock/README.md

 [*Your video.txt file should look like this, minus your resolution and refresh rate changes.*](https://ibb.co/NG5sZ9T)

-**YOU MUST MAKE VIDEO.TXT READONLY AFTERWARDS OR THE GAME MAY RESET IT.
-THIS WILL ALSO CAUSE ANY CHANGES SET IN GAME NOT TO STICK AFTER RESTART SO YOU WILL HAVE TO SET THE CORRESPONDING COMMAND MANUALLY IN THE FILE YOURSELF.**
+**PLEASE MAKE SURE TO CAREFULLY READ THE INSTRUCTIONS IN OUR VIDEO.TXT**

-**IF YOU RAISE YOUR setting.r_texture_stream_mip_bias past 4, YOU WILL HAVE TO INSTALL THE SINNER'S LIGHT FIX MOD.
+**IF YOU RAISE YOUR r_texture_stream_mip_bias past 4, YOU WILL HAVE TO INSTALL THE SINNER'S LIGHT FIX MOD.
 THIS IS INCLUDED IN THE ESSENTIAL ADDONS FOLDER.**

 ________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________